 Reflection allows you to get clear about what’s most meaningful and essential in your life.
-Doing this will enable you to identify problems, brainstorm solutions, and come up with a plan.
+Doing this will enable you to identify problems, brainstorm solutions, and develop a plan.
 One necessary key component is to write things down.
 Set aside time when you will not be disturbed and write about the following:

-What’s important to you, what do you value, what is your purpose?
+What’s important to you, what do you value, and what is your purpose?

 Answering these questions creates clarity and motivation.
-It also allows you to plan your life in a way that you can be proactive instead of reactive.
+It also allows you to plan your life so that you can be proactive instead of reactive.
 You can be in the driver’s seat of your own life!

 Another reason for writing down your thoughts is so that you can continue to review them.
 Life circumstances will always arise and try to throw us off our game plan.
 The more you review and remind yourself of what’s most important, the easier it is to stay the course.